FORT BEND COUNTY MUD #2

 North fort Bend Water Authority (NFBWA)

-Fort Bend County MUD 2 began using a new process of water disinfection on or about January 28, 2011.
+Fort Bend County MUD 2 began using a new process of water disinfection in January 2011.
 This process involves using chloramines rather than only chlorine as the disinfectant in the water supply.
 This is due to the District’s gradual conversion to surface water.
 Currently the District receives its drinking water from the wells located within the District.
 However, the Fort Bend Subsidence District has mandated to begin reduction of ground water pumpage.
 The District will be receiving surface water from a water transmission line containing treated surface water supplied by the North Fort Bend Regional Water Authority.
 The water supplied to the Water Authority is from the City of Houston.

 The use of chloramines rather than chlorine is not new technology as it is in widespread use in many cities and other drinking water supplies.
 The change is intended to benefit our customers by reducing the levels of disinfection byproducts (DBPs) in the system, while providing protection from waterborne disease.
 The City of Houston has been treating its water with chloramines for over twenty years.
 Water containing chloramines is perfectly safe for drinking, bathing, cooking, and most other uses we have for water.
 HOWEVER, there are two categories of people who need to take special care with chloraminated water: